 A floating rate package, for the customer, can be extremely beneficial, as rates can drop as the tenure of the loan progresses.
 Also, in comparison to a fixed rate package, the interest rate under a floating rate package usually starts off much lower.

-Floating rate packages also gives banks a better opportunity to link their offerings to current market dynamics, reduce interest payments and maximise profits.
+Floating rate packages also give banks a better opportunity to link their offerings to current market dynamics, reduce interest payments and maximise profits.

 FD-linked rates also work similarly to SIBOR rates.
-Only that in this case, the rate is pegged to a FD offering against a particular tenure.
+Only that in this case, the rate is pegged to an FD offering against a particular tenure.

 Example of a Bank Offering Home Loan Interest Rates Based on its FD Rate

 The perfect example of a bank offering an interest rate on its home loan that is linked to its FD rate is DBS.
 DBS is Singapore’s largest bank that offers a wide range of credit and investment products.
 Let’s take a look at DBS Bank’s FD-linked interest rate package on its home loan offerings:

 DBS offers a combination of fixed and floating rate packages on its home loan product.